September 11, 2001

 Poems in the shadow of the terror attacks

-The original September 11, 2001 poem was written to be read to our congregation at St John's church, West Ealing, London, on the Sunday following 9/11.
+The original September 11, 2001 poem was written to be read to the congregation at St John's Church, West Ealing, London on the Sunday following the 9/11 attacks on New York and the Pentagon.
 The day after, prompted by a remark from a friend who had read it to a Sikh family, I made a shorter version comprising just the last two sections, to be more accessible to people outside the church.
-I emailed it to various friends, and it circulated from there.
+I emailed it to some friends and it circulated from there.

-The complete version appeared in Third Way in November 2001 and the poem has been published widely in whole or part in print and on the Web.
+The complete version appeared in Third Way in November 2001 and the poem has been published widely in whole or in part on the Web.
 A short passage from the closing section was incorporated into the Archbishop of Canterbury's talk at the memorial service for British victims in Westminster Abbey.

-The poem was called "September 11, 2001" from the beginning, but has been published under various titles including "What kind of story is this?".
+The poem was called "September 11, 2001" from the beginning but has been published under various titles including the opening line "What kind of story is this?".

-An updated version produced for the tenth anniversary was read at St John's on September 11, 2011.
+An updated version for the tenth anniversary was read at St John's on September 11, 2011.